julianchurchill/text-adventure/README.md

   - Frank's Tool Shed
   - Barrow for the barrow wight to live in
   - Barry Wight - the Nec-romancer
+- Add slightly animated images (3-5 frames)
+  - A mouse scampering around the base of the barricade
+  - Juddering hour hand on the clock tower
+  - An unshaved yak with hair blowing in the wind

 Features

+- [DEV] A cheat sheet solution - perhaps in a text file, in plain English.
+- [DEV] Waypoints to allow the player to skip ahead through the story, only for debug builds, through extra menu items.
+Perhaps use multiple save files at different states and simply load them.
+- [FEATURE] Hints?
+Possibly based on cheat sheet progress?
 - [UI] New icon for TTA2
 - [UI] Vary the images for buttons, i.e. on looking at a large inventory all the buttons are the same, would look nice if they varied at bit
 - [FEATURE] Map - extras